-ToT fabrics is an important part of a quilter's fabric collection because they add subtle, visual texture and depth to a quilt without overpowering the quilt with heavily printed fabrics that compete with others for attention.
+ToT fabrics are an important part of a quilter's fabric collection because they add subtle, visual texture and depth to a quilt without overpowering the quilt with heavily printed fabrics that compete with others for attention.
 Think of ToT fabrics as a quiet place for the vision to 'rest'.

 Nearly all quilting fabric manufacturers offer tone on tone fabrics that work with both their own collections and with others.

 - Tone-on-tone fabrics serve the same purpose as solid fabrics but do not appear as flat.

 - Black fabric can add an intense depth to the quilt's appearance.
 You'll find examples of black in many quilt patterns, such as the 16-patch quilt block pattern, the 25-patch quilt block pattern, and the easy Jigsaw quilt pattern.

 - There are of course times when a solid color fabric is the best choice.
 Amish quilts are one example of quilts that were nearly always made with solid color fabrics.
 Stick with solids when recreating an Amish-look quilt.

 White on White Fabrics

 White on white fabrics is a white version of a tone on tone fabrics.
 These white fabrics are printed with white motifs.
 Occasionally, either the print or the fabric is slightly off-white and can even be closer to ivory.

 White on white fabrics often have a rubbery feel, especially when they are densely printed, and sometimes the printed areas shift in color over time, becoming either ivory or yellowed.
 Avoid using a hot iron in white on white fabrics to help keep the white areas from changing color.

 Some mottled fabrics and hand-dyed fabrics are tone on tone fabrics.
 A mottled fabric doesn't truly have a design printed on its surface.
 Instead, these fabrics have a swirled appearance that's sometimes made up of light and dark versions of the same color.